Clara Ingram Judson Papers

 Scope and Contents

-The collection contains production material for 8 titles published between 1950-1959, including 6 biographies of famous Americans, primarily United State presidents.
+The collection contains production material for children's books by Judson, including biographies of famous Americans.
 Production materials primarily consist of corrected typescripts, though some titles also have correspondence, notes, and related items.
+The collection also contains scrapbooks and a large amount of clippings and ephemera documenting Judson's professional career, some miscellaneous writings, biographical and family information, diplomas, marriage certificate, and several medals.

 - circa 1950-circa 1959